CLI Commands

 Guardrails Lists all 8 guardrails with descriptions and enabled/disabled state

-MCP Reads ~/.claude.json for all servers, resolves ${ENV_VAR} auth, queries each HTTP server via MCP protocol for real tool counts, checks per-project blacklists, shows fleet total vs active in current project
+MCP Reads ~/.claude.json for all servers, resolves ${ENV_VAR} auth, queries each HTTP server via MCP protocol for real tool counts, shows fleet total vs active in current project

 MCP fleet introspection